Adieu jolie Candy: Covers

 Besides the main French-language version, Jean-François Michael released alternative language versions under various titles as "Adiós, linda Candy" in Spanish, "Adios querida luna" also in Spanish, "Fiori bianchi per te" in Italian and "Adieu süsse Candy" in German.

 "Fiori bianchi per te"

 An Italian language version of the song titled Fiori bianchi per te (White flowers for you) became a hit for the Combos in 1970 (Combo Record – HP 8070) and Milords, contained in 1987 album Amore, ti ricordi...
 3 (Love, do you remember ...
 3) (Andros Music, MC 3310).

 "If That's All I Can"

-An English language version of the song titled "If That's All I Can" became a minor hit for Bobby Vinton in the Netherlands reaching number 29 on the Ultratop 30 and number 18 on the Dutch BRT Top 30.
+An English language version of the song titled "If That's All I Can" became a minor hit in 1974 for Bobby Vinton in the Benelux reaching number 29 on the Belgian Ultratop 30 and number 18 on the Dutch Top 40.